‘Mystery hut’ on the far side of the moon

-Category: Space Hits: 0The object known as the cube or mystery hut can be seen here on the moon’s horizon.
+Category: Space Hits: 6The object known as the cube or mystery hut can be seen here on the moon’s horizon.
 What is Yutu 2’s ‘mystery hut’?
 Image via CNSA.

 China’s Yutu 2 rover has been crawling across the lunar surface since landing in Von Kármán crater on the far side of the moon on January 3, 2019.
 On December 3, 2021, it logged a strange entry in its Yutu No. 2 Driving Diary.
 It spied a cube-shaped object on the horizon and nicknamed it the ‘mystery hut.’
 The Chinese website Our Space publishes the diary and is affiliated with the China National Space Administration (CNSA).